garrandall/popular-music-data/tracks/pretty-girl-jon-b.md

   start_date: '1996-01-13'
 ---

-Your lips, your smile, your tenderness, ooh baby
+Your lips, your smile, your tenderness, oh baby
 The way you walk, I can't resist your style
-When I sleep at night, I dream of you, ooh baby
+When I sleep at night, I dream of you, oh baby
-I wake up wet, thinking of you, ooh baby
+I wake up wet, thinking of you, oh baby
 How can a man like me
 Convince a girl like you
 To be his lover and one and only